 Now, here is where the real hassle lurks.
 Capturing people’s interests is no easy feat,

 taking into account the chockablock nature of today’s commercial world.
 Everybody is hyping their product and a random user is pretty likely to look away at the slightest hint of

-If you have a website, all this information should be in the landing page.
+If you have a website, all this information should be on the landing page.
 Be sure to match the information in your traffic source with what’s on your site.
-Expound with the utmost brevity and provide points of interaction to address enquiries.
+Expound with the utmost brevity and provide points of interaction to address inquiries.
 A live chat pop-up in the information page is one way to execute this.